idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/CahnHilliard.md

 Note that this makes the assumption that $F$ is _not_ depending on $\nabla c$.
 The $\nabla c$ dependent terms that arise from the gradient interface energy are handled separately in the [`CHInterface`](/CHInterface.md) kernel.

-!parameters /Kernels/CahnHilliard
+!syntax parameters /Kernels/CahnHilliard

-!inputfiles /Kernels/CahnHilliard
+!syntax inputs /Kernels/CahnHilliard

-!childobjects /Kernels/CahnHilliard
+!syntax children /Kernels/CahnHilliard